dword-design/vue-mermaid-string/README.md

 ## Click events

 You can register click events by declaring them in the diagram string.
+To react to a click event, you need to declare it in the diagram via a `click <nodeId>` declaration.
 See [the Mermaid docs](https://mermaid-js.github.io/mermaid/#/flowchart?id=interaction) for details.

 When registering a callback, you do not need to specify the callback name, the component will magically inject it into the diagram by itself.
 Implement the `node-click` event handler to react to click events:

 ```html
 <template>